Drafting A Prenup Or Postnup Agreement In Brazoria County

 A properly drafted prenuptial agreement can protect your individual property rights and provide directives for property division in the event of a divorce.
 At Jeff Gilbert Law Office, our prenuptial agreement lawyers in Brazoria County draft enforceable documents that withstand Texas’ stringent legal requirements.

-How to Create a Prenuptial Agreement in TX
+How To Create A Prenuptial Agreement In Texas

 A valid prenuptial agreement must be in accordance with the Uniform Premarital Agreement Act to be legally enforceable.
 The following is required for prenups: